 THE BERGHOFF RESTAURANT PRESENTS

-Adams Street is where The Berghoff became a historic establishment, earned Chicago’s first ever liquor license, and served generations of families.
+Adams Street, located right off the “great State street,” is where The Berghoff became an iconic, historic establishment, earned Chicago’s first liquor license post Prohibition, and has served generations upon generations of Chicagoans and tourists.
 To many, the building on Adams Street is more than just a location; it’s a “real-time, working memory factory.”
-As a tribute to the place that the Berghoff family has called home for over a century, the Chicago craft brewery is named Adams Street Brewery.
+As a tribute to the place that the Berghoff family has called home for over a century, the Chicago craft brewery is appropriately named Adams Street Brewery.